adelin-diac/Automated-Guided-Robot/README.md

 # EE303 - Mobile Robotics Group Project

 This repository contains the code for the EE303 module group project which involves the development of an automatic robot that can follow a white line, make HTTP calls to a server to get the next checkpoint position and move there.
-Additionally, the team implemented an innovative feature where the microcontroller acts as a server after completing the automatic journey to be controlled from a front-end display website.
+Additionally, the team implemented an innovative feature where the microcontroller acts as a server after completing the automatic journey so it can be controlled from a front-end display website.

 ## Group Members

-- Adelin Diac (me)
+- Adelin Diac
 - Cian Foy
 - Thomas Carrigan
 - Sean Connaghan